arooj1/DataScience_Salary_Prediction/README.md

 ## FURTHER TASKS
 The following tasks can be initiated to further explore the salary estimation project:

-#### Exploratory Data Analysis - Canada alone or USA
+#### Exploratory Data Analysis (EDA) - Canada alone or USA
-The present project has a combined study on Canada and USA jobs.
+- The present project has a combined study on Canada and USA jobs.
 It could have been exclusively for USA and for Canada.
 That could be an interesting exploration.
+- Build a EDA dashboard

 #### Explore Few More Regression Models